fredrivett/fredrivett.com/_posts/2016-08-03-fumbling-forwards.md

 If you’re struggling with your startup, understand you’re not alone.
 Be sure to get accountable with where you’re at.
 I highly recommend joining a mastermind group that meets weekly to discuss current successes, failures and issues.
 If you’re not in one already, having this accountability, support, and outside perspective will be huge for you and your business.
 Reach out to a few like minded people on a similar path to you and see if they’re up for it too.

 But most of all, don’t be ashamed of where you’re at, or what you’re doing.
 Be like us, just skeletons with flesh doing laps around the sun, desperately trying to work out what on earth we’re doing.

----

-**Are you struggling to keep on top of your startups monthly recurring expenses?
-We were, that’s why we’re building [prodigo](https://prodigo.co/).**

-_Prodigo is a simple app that gives you actionable insights into the tools and services you’re paying for._

-We’re early stage and would love to shape this with you.
-If you’re interested you can sign up at [prodigo.co](https://prodigo.co/) ✍️ or [say hi and we can chat](https://twitter.com/FredRivett) 👋